-SIH HELPS DURING THE PANDEMIC
+SIH HELPS DURING THE CRISIS

-SIH ANTI-CORONA GUARANTEE - a programme of financial assistance to enterprises during the pandemic
+SIH ANTI-CORONA GUARANTEE - program of financial assistance to companies during the corona crisis

-At the start of the COVID-19 pandemic, Slovak Investment Holding prepared the SIH Anti-Corona Guarantee financial instrument to support small and medium-sized enterprises, in particular their operational needs during the pandemic.
+At the start of the COVID-19 pandemic, Slovak Investment Holding prepared the SIH Anti-corona Guarantee financial instrument to support small and medium-sized enterprises, in particular their operational needs during the pandemic.
 Concessionary bridging loans are provided via banks operating in the Slovak Republic.
 The first agreements with banks involved in the implementation of the instrument were signed in April 2020.
-The following eight banks joined the SIH Anti-Corona Guarantee 1 (SIHAZ 1) programme: Oberbank AG pobočka zahraničnej banky v Slovenskej republike, Slovenská sporiteľňa, a. s., UniCredit Bank Czech Republic and Slovakia, a. s., pobočka zahraničnej banky, Československá obchodná banka, a. s., Všeobecná úverová banka, a. s., OTP Banka Slovensko, a. s., Tatra banka, a. s. and BKS Bank AG, pobočka zahraničnej banky v SR. The financial instrument also includes an interest subsidy up to 4% p. a., which is granted to the client if they maintain the level of employment in the reference period.
-By the end of 2020, 2 226 loans totalling EUR 311 886 570 were provided via SIHAZ 1.
+The following eight banks joined the SIH Anti-corona Guarantee 1 (SIHAZ 1) programme: Oberbank AG pobočka zahraničnej banky v Slovenskej republike, Slovenská sporiteľňa, a.s., UniCredit Bank Czech Republic and Slovakia, a.s., pobočka zahraničnej banky, Československá obchodná banka, a.s., Všeobecná úverová banka, a.s., OTP Banka Slovensko, a.s., Tatra banka, a.s. and BKS Bank AG, pobočka zahraničnej banky v SR. The financial instrument also includes an interest subsidy up to 4% p.a., which is granted to the client if they maintain the level of employment in the reference period.
+By the end of 2021, 3 727 loans totalling EUR 516.7 million were provided via SIHAZ 1.

-Following the increase in the allocation to NDF II. by the Ministry of Economy of the Slovak Republic, SIH prepared another instrument, SIH Anti-Corona Guarantee 2 (consisting of the SIHAZ 2a and SIHAZ 2b programmes - see Section 4), in which the following 11 banks participate: Všeobecná úverová banka, a. s., Slovenská sporiteľňa, a. s., Tatra banka, a. s., UniCredit Bank Czech Republic and Slovakia, a. s., pobočka zahraničnej banky, Slovenská záručná a rozvojová banka, a. s., Československá obchodná banka, a. s., OTP Banka Slovensko, a. s., BKS Bank AG, pobočka zahraničnej banky v SR, Oberbank AG pobočka zahraničnej banky v Slovenskej republike, Poštová banka, a. s. and J & T BANKA, a. s., pobočka zahraničnej banky.
+In connection with SIHAZ 1, SIH prepared a second financial instrument - SIH Anti-corona Guarantee 2 governed by a Temporary Framework for State Aid Measures to Fight the COVID-19 Pandemic, which unlike the first instrument was temporary.
+The following 11 banks were involved in the instrument: Všeobecná úverová banka, a.s., Slovenská sporiteľňa, a.s., Tatra banka, a.s., UniCredit Bank Czech Republic and Slovakia, a.s., pobočka zahraničnej banky, Slovenská záručná a rozvojová banka, a. s., Československá obchodná banka, a.s., OTP Banka Slovensko, a. s., BKS Bank AG, pobočka zahraničnej banky v SR, Oberbank AG pobočka zahraničnej banky v Slovenskej republike, Poštová banka, a.s., and J & T BANKA, a.s., pobočka zahraničnej banky.
 SIHAZ 2 is funded from the Operational Programme Integrated Infrastructure (OPII) and from state financial assets.
-Based on demand from bank clients, SIH reallocated funds between SIHAZ 2 and SIHAZ 1 during 2020 to address the higher demand for the SIHAZ 1 instrument.
-By the end of 2020, 3 305 loans totalling EUR 205 728 114.01 were provided via SIHAZ 2, funded by OPII.
-By the end of 2020, 1 721 loans totalling EUR 179 621 338.00 were provided via SIHAZ 2, funded by state financial assets.
-The loans provided via the SIH Anti-Corona Guarantee instruments at the end of 2020 totalled almost EUR 700 million.
-In early 2021, unused funds from SIHAZ 2, funded from OPII, will be transferred to SIHAZ 1.
-SIH expects that the transferred funds will be allocated to banks in Q1 2021.
-As a result of higher demand for the SIH Anti-Corona Guarantee instrument, SIH reduced the allocation for guarantee financial instruments for research, development and innovation projects in an amount exceeding EUR 40 million, which will be reallocated to SIHAZ 1 in Q2 2021.
-The availability period for SIHAZ 2, funded from state financial assets, will be extended.
+By the end of 2021, 3 304 loans totalling EUR 204 million were provided via SIHAZ 2, funded by OPII.
+By the end of 2021, 4 140 loans totalling EUR 402.8 million were provided via SIHAZ 2, funded by state financial assets.
+The loans provided via the SIH Anti-corona Guarantee instruments at the end of 2021 totalled EUR 1.1 billion.